Anoris T i-Size

 Some parents worry about moving their child from a Group 1 seat, which uses a harness, to a Group 2/3 child car seat using a seat belt, however there are a few seats available which have extended harness use, or other methods to help a child transition from a harness to a belted seat.

-These allow you to secure your baby in a five-point safety harness initially, then the seat converts to a high-backed booster seat when your child is older and bigger.
+Multi-group car seats allow you to secure your baby in a five-point safety harness initially, then the seat converts to a high-backed booster seat when your child is older and bigger.

 Some Group 2/3 car seats convert to a group 3 seat, which is a backless booster seat, also known as a booster cushion.
 You can also buy booster cushions separately.